Les-Bell/eipaddress/README.md

 ipaddress version 1.0 equivalents, with a summary of why this is the case:

 * `__eq__`, `__ne__`
-  - IPv4Address
+  * IPv4Address
-    - This is due to an ipaddress bug: it does not check the  other type.
+    * This is due to an ipaddress bug: it does not check the  other type.
 * `__lt__`
-  - IPv6Address
+  * IPv6Address
-    - This is due to an ipaddress bug: it does not compare the scope-ID.
+    * This is due to an ipaddress bug: it does not check the  other type or compare the scope-ID.
 * `__reduce__`
-  - IPv6Address
+  * IPv6Address
-    - This is due to an ipaddress bug: it does not include the scope-ID.
+    * This is due to an ipaddress bug: it does not include the scope-ID.
 * `broadcast_address`, `hostmask`
-  - IPv4Network, IPv6Network
+  * IPv4Network, IPv6Network
-    - eipaddress is faster for the first call, subsequent calls are slower.
-    - ipaddress uses `functools.@cached_property` to save these on first use.
+    * ipaddress uses `functools.@cached_property` to save these on first use.
-    - eipaddress sets these values directly on first use, instead of using an extermal cache.
-    - eipaddress object creation followed by access to these properties (up to a reasonable number of times) is faster.
+    * eipaddress sets these values directly on first use, instead of using an extermal cache.
+This makes it much faster for the first call, but subsequent calls are slower as the value must be checked it is not None before it is returned.
+Object creation followed by access to these properties (up to a reasonable number of times) is faster.
 * `netmask`, `network_address`
-  - IPv4Network, IPv6Network
+  * IPv4Network, IPv6Network
-    - ipaddress sets these values when the object is created.
+    * ipaddress sets these values when the object is created.
-    - eipaddress sets them on first use.
-    - eipaddress object creation followed by access to these attributes (up to a reasonable number of times) is faster.
+    * eipaddress sets them on first use.
+Object creation followed by access to these attributes (up to a reasonable number of times) is faster.
 * `ip`
-  - IPv6Interface
+  * IPv6Interface
-    - This is due to an ipaddress bug: it does not include the scope-ID.
+    * This is due to an ipaddress bug: it does not include the scope-ID.

 # Memory Usage